Robert-Kurczak/PiGarden/README.md

 The interface is a local website hosted via apache2.
 Data from sensors is stored in local database hosted on mariaDB engine.

+PiGarden automatically takes measurements and water plants if needed on 8:00 AM, 12:00 AM, 4:00 PM, 8 PM.

 ## Interface
 <img src="/Images/Interface.png" alt="Interface screenshot" width="1000">